-- The national average for the pay gap is 12.2%, favouring men.
+- The Victorian average for the pay gap is -12.2%, favouring men.
 For Frankston City Council, the overall pay gap is negligible which is a very positive sign. - When looking only at banded roles, however, there is a pay gap that favours men in most circumstances.
-Some contributing factors include the nature of the work, the higher proportion of men in leadership roles, greater pay from allowances, increased overtime, etc. - Going band by band, base remuneration reveals that women are paid equally at all bands up to band 7C where base remuneration begins to favour men for the remaining bands (primarily Coordinator roles (band 7) and above).
+Some contributing factors include the nature of the work, the higher proportion of men in leadership roles, greater pay from allowances, increased overtime etc. - Going band by band, base remuneration reveals that women are paid equally at all bands up to band 7C where base remuneration begins to favour men for the remaining bands (7 & 8).
 In total remuneration, there are multiple bands where men are paid more than women by anywhere up to 25%.

-STRATEGIES ACTIONS 2022-2025 TIMELINE BASELINE 2025 TARGET OBJECTIVE STRATEGIES ACTIONS 2022-2023 (22 ) (22 ) (23 ) (24 ) '25 MEASURE 2025 TARGET Pay gap is more clearly understood at Frankston 3.1 Increase organisational pay gap literacy and transparency 3.1.1 Investigate pay gaps across the organisation with focus on those levels highlighted in the Workplace Gender Audit report 3.1.2 Investigate pay and level differences across areas of the organisation that are traditionally seen as male or female (reviewing level and responsibility) and develop a plan to address this ✓ ✓ Organisation wide pay gap of 3.5% favouring women (mean) and 3.4% favouring men (median) Male coordinators earn on average 10% more for both base and total remuneration that women Pay in banded roles favour men anywhere from 1 to 9% Pay gap eliminated or explained at all levels in the organisation
+Objective Strategies Actions 2022-2025 Timeline Baseline Measure 2025 Target 2022 2023 2024 2025 Pay gap is more clearly understood at Frankston 3.1 Increase organisational pay gap literacy and transparency 3.1.1 - Investigate pay gaps across the organisation with focus on those levels highlighted in the Workplace Gender Audit report 3.1.2 - Investigate pay and level differences across areas of the organisation that are traditionally seen as male or female (reviewing level and responsibility) and develop a plan to address this. √ Organisation wide pay gap of 3.5% favouring women (mean) and 3.4% favouring men (median) Male coordinators earn on average 10% more for both base and total remuneration that women Pay in banded roles favour men anywhere from 1 to 9%.
+Pay gap eliminated or explained at all levels in the organisation